kkettip/azure_flask_deployment/README.md

 ##### 9. Once the website is deployed, a url to access the website will be provided.

-##### 10. The following is the websites' url for the Telehealth Usage Trends' website.
+##### 10. The following is the website's url for the Telehealth Usage Trends' website.

 **<https://kettip-hha504.azurewebsites.net/>**